Kalyvara/NXTheme-tutorials/anims/tuto_anims.md

 ### <a href="#further2"></a>V.2.
 Looping animations

 It is possible to make a loop for an animation.
 Such a thing can be seen in [Migush](https://themezer.net/creators/123859829453357056)'s [JAG layout](https://themezer.net/layouts/homemenu/JAG-Layout-2) where selected game icons follow a scale up and down idle animation.
 All you have to do to make a looping animation is to set the `Flags` value to `1` (while `0` disables the loop) in the `Pai1 section` of a `.bflan` file.
-Unfortunately, **more complex animations that combine multiple transformations (among scaling, translating and rotating) can't be achieved properly** since the flag is applied to the whole `.bflan`.
+Unfortunately, **more complex animations that combine multiple transformations can't be achieved properly** since the flag is applied to the whole `.bflan`.
 To be more explicit, a game icon wouldn't be able to move `10px` above AND THEN follow a looping scale up and down.
 In such a case, the linear displacement would also be looped.

 ### <a href="#further3"></a>V.3.
 Fade in and fade out animations